 If a car had lost control and killed me,THEN it would b an emergency!
 Just a little bit late as me and my family would b dead.

 I can answer questions regarding law enforcement ethics, use of force, and constitutional rights.
-I can also answer questions regarding the Texas penal code, Texas code of criminal procedure, and the Texas traffic code.
+I can also answer questions regarding the Texas penal code, Texas code of criminal procedure, and the Texas transportation code.
 I especially welcome questions regarding any police/citizen contact, i.e. jurisdiction, arrest, search and seizure, and ethics.

 I will also accept questions regarding Texas county jails such as, inmate rights and privileges, procedural, jail standards, and use of force.
 I prefer not to answer career related law enforcement questions.
-I can only answer state specific questions as it relates to Texas.

 Former law enforcement officer in the state of Texas with many years experience as a detention officer in a large county jail, and as a sheriff's deputy on patrol.